HkiPythonWorkshops/Workshops/ws5/material.md

 Instead of having HTML inside our Python functions, which is not very nice or maintainable, Flask offers *templates*.
 By default the [Jinja2](http://jinja.pocoo.org/) template engine.

 Let's add our first template.
-First add a ``templates``folders in the same folder as your main app.
+First add a ``templates``folders in your project folder.
 Inside that folder, add a new HTML file called e.g. ``layout.html``.

 Next, let's give our layout a basic skeleton: